 Wearing a helmet is the best way to avoid head injuries in bike falls.
-Use these bike helmet safety facts to help ensure your child uses a helmet properly.
+Help keep your child safe with these bike helmet safety pointers.

 - Bike helmets have safety standards.
 A helmet should have a sticker that says it meets the standards set by the Consumer Product Safety Commission.
 If the helmet does not have this sticker, do not use it.

 - Bike helmets should fit properly.
 You should be able to place one or two fingers between the eyebrows and helmet.

 - Helmet straps should make a “V” under the child’s ears when buckled.
 Straps should be snug, but still comfortable.

 - If you are unsure about the helmet’s fit, the staff at a bicycle shop will be glad to help.